 Once they have conducted their research and analyzed the data, pharmaceutical biostatisticians must interpret, summarize and report the results.
 They explain their findings to other scientists and physicians and educate them on using statistical databases.
 They also present reports and write journal articles and press releases, which they might read at professional conferences or submit to news outlets or marketers.
 Regulatory agencies also receive reports, and the information pharmaceutical biostatisticians gather is used to help develop drug labeling and marketing.

-In 2015, the U.S. Bureau of Labor Statistics (BLS) reported an average yearly salary of $84,440 for statisticians in general and $94,740 for those employed by pharmaceutical or medicine manufacturing companies (www.bls.gov).
-Salary.com figures accessed in September 2016 show median salaries for biostatisticians ranging from $152,207 to $187,772 depending upon years of experience and level of education.
+In 2018, the U.S. Bureau of Labor Statistics (BLS) reported an average yearly salary of $92,600 for statisticians in general and $112,770 for those employed by pharmaceutical or medicine manufacturing companies (www.bls.gov).
+PayScale.com figures accessed in September 2019 show median salary for biostatisticians is $75,524, depending upon years of experience and level of education.

 The pharmaceutical biostatistician engages in mathematical research and clinical trials.
 They seek to determine a drug's safety, adverse effects, reaction, and effectiveness, then publish their findings.
-A graduate degree is often required to work in this rapidly-growing field, which had median salaries starting at $152,207 in 2016.
+A graduate degree is often required to work in this rapidly-growing field.